nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `>` is used to represent "more than"
 - *PRICE* can take on any positive real number
 - The price of a recipe is determined by cost of all ingredients required.
--

 Example:

 Our initial recipe book:

 <img src="images/AddResult2.png" width=500 height=400>

-- `fp < 4.50` will give you the result of the picture shown below:
+- `fp < 4.50` will display all recipes that have a lower price than $4.50, as shown in the image below:

 <img src="images/FpResult.png" width=500 height=400>